weyoss/redis-smq/docs/api/consumer.md

   - `err` *(Error | null | undefined).* Error object.
   - `isRunning` *(boolean): Required.* Indicates whether the message handler is currently running.
 If your consumer is up and running, then the message handler will be started after being registered.

+Before consuming messages from a queue, make sure that such queue exists.

 ### Consumer.prototype.cancel()

 ```javascript